rajadavidh/learning-opencv-python/haar-cascade-custom/README.md

 # Building Custom Haar Cascade

 ## Overview
-To build a Haar Cascade, we need positive and negative images:
+To build a custom Haar Cascade, we need positive and negative images:

+### Negative and Positive images
+#### Negative images
+* Random images excluding positive image.
+* We need few thousands images for negative images
+* File `bg.txt` that contains path to each image line by line e.g: `neg/1.jpg`

+#### Positive images
-* Positive images: contains object we want to find.
-We can have only 1 of this positive image
+* Contains object we want to find.
+* We can have only 1 of this positive image and create the rest of these from negative images
+* File `pos.txt` or `info` that contains path to each image line by line along with how many objects and where the objects located in the image e.g: `pos/1.jpg 1 0 0 50 50` (image, num_objects, x_position, y_position, rectangle_size)

+### Notes
-* Negative images: random images excluding positive image.
-We need few thousands images for negative images
+* Negative images quantity > Positive images quantity.
+If we create positive samples manually from negative samples
+* Start by using small images:
+  * 100x100 for Negatives
+  * 50x50 for Positives
+* Positive image should be doubled for training

 ## Steps to create custom Haar Cascade
 1. Collect Negative or Background images